- Season 3 is expected to release in 2022

 “The way that Lucasfilm left me in season 2...”
 Sackhoff told SlashFilm, “one of the roads that could be gone down – absolutely, you'd think – would be the unfinished business [about Bo-Katan and the Mandalorians].
 But that is so far above my pay grade, and you just don't know, right?
 As a fan of the show, I'm just excited to see what they come up with.

-What's more, if indeed he does reappear, season 3 may see Grogu flex even more Force-based powers than those he used in seasons 1 and 2.
+While we now know that Grogu will feature in season 3, and despite him leaving his Jedi training behind, Mando's next outing may see him flex even more Force-based powers than those he used in seasons 1 and 2.
 "This child has magic powers, [is] 50 years old, and can see the future,” Esposito told a young fan at GalaxyCon, “and we want everyone to know, eventually on this show, that [Grogu] could save our universe."

-Then, of course, there's the resurgent Empire to deal with.
-Moff Gideon's ship is just one small part of the Imperial remnant forces out there waiting to be dealt with, and we know that Imperial leader Grand Admiral Thrawn is alive and being hunted by Ahsoka Tano.
+Speaking of which, Moff Gideon's ship is just one small part of the Imperial remnant forces out there waiting to be dealt with, and we know that Imperial leader Grand Admiral Thrawn is alive and being hunted by Ahsoka Tano.

 We expect the Thrawn story to form the basis of the upcoming Ahsoka live-action show, but it's possible we'll see it picked up again in The Mandalorian, too.